 If you’re one of 66 million Americans who counts on a monthly security check, then the Oct.
 12, 2023, Social Security Administration announcement will bring relief.
 In the midst of inflation and rising costs, the government will increase your monthly Social Security checks by 3.2%.

-So, how much money can people expect from their Social Security checks?
+So how much money can people expect from their Social Security checks?
 Will you pay more taxes with this increase in Social Security benefits?
+Will Medicare costs affect your increase?
 When can you expect your Social Security checks to go up?
 We have the answers on the Social Security increase.

 Why is there a Social Security benefits increase?

 Every year the government calculates the cost of living to determine how much to increase Social Security benefits.
 According to the Consumer Price Index (CPI), the cost of living has gone up 3.7% between August 2022 and August 2023, which is quite a bit lower from the 9% increase a year ago.

 But still, the government is only raising the Cost-of-Living Adjustment for Social Security checks by 3.2% in 2024.

 By comparison, the the cost of living only rose 1.4% between 2020 and 2021.
 Seniors haven’t been able to keep up with rising costs, and according to the Senior Citizens League, they have lost 44% of their buying power in the past 22 years.
 Social Security tries to lessen the impact by raising benefit payouts.